gwen-williams/WeedsPy_MCMC/README.md

 * `nwalkers` : number of emcee walkers
 * `freq_unit` : the unit of the frequency, either MHz, GHz, or Hz.

-For ease, other parameters that require significant tweaking should be set within the body of your main Python scripts.
-These include the values of any fixed parameters in your modelling, the priors, and the initial location of your walkers.
+Other parameters that require significant tweaking should be set within the body of your main Python scripts, rather than the parameter file.
+These include the values of any fixed parameters in your modelling, the value range of your priors, and the initial location of your walkers.
 Examples of how to do this are shown in the `example_scripts` sub-directory.

 ### Observed spectra